 Ingredients for Sheer Zinc dry-touch sunscreen – WITHOUT oxybenzone, WITHOUT octinoxate

 aka BUY THIS for the best reef-safe Neutrogena sunscreen

 See the ingredients list straight from Neutrogena.

 Now, let’s look at Neutrogena’s other popular sunscreen…

 Is Neutrogena’s Beach Defense sunscreen reef-safe?

-Ingredients for Beach Defense sunscreen – YES oxybenzone, NO octinoxate
+Ingredients for Beach Defense sunscreen – WITH oxybenzone, WITHOUT octinoxate

 aka NOT reef-safe sunscreen